 Healthcare Providers Who Specialize in Obesity

-Some healthcare providers specialize in treating patients who are obese or overweight.
+Some healthcare providers specialize in treating obese or overweight people.
 These healthcare providers are called bariatric healthcare providers or bariatricians.
 Some of these healthcare providers may also be bariatric surgeons.
 Bariatric surgeons are trained to do surgery that aids in weight loss.

 Obesity can cause health problems such as diabetes and sleep apnea.
 Losing weight can lower the risk of having these health problems.
 A general healthcare provider can offer treatment for weight loss.
 Bariatric healthcare providers have more training in how to treat obesity.
 They have often had special training after medical school.
 Many of them take extra exams to earn board certification in bariatrics.
 Some of them also have training to do weight loss surgery.

 A bariatric healthcare provider uses a broad treatment plan.
-He or she will tailor your plan to meet your needs.
+He or she will tailor your plan to meet your needs and preferences.
 Your plan will include aspects such as nutrition, exercise, behavior changes, and medicines.
 He or she may advise weight loss surgery.
 A bariatric treatment plan is done to treat obesity, and also the health conditions linked to obesity.
 Your plan should take into consideration your culture and traditions, especially around food choices and types of exercise.

 Obesity has become a common, serious, and costly problem in the U.S. Approximately one third of adults in the U.S are obese.
 Because of this, the role of bariatric healthcare providers has become more active in recent years.